Kahnshaak/Solvd.Laba/com.solvd.training.student_bryce_shepard/src/Exceptions/Questions.md

 with a try/catch.
 The catch can do multiple exceptions, it can also do file logging

 # 6. When we can use try-catch with resources?
 What is the requirement?
+You have to be using a closable object like a file writer

 # 7. When finally block will be executed?
+After the try/catch resolves

 # 8. Will you handle RuntimeExceptions in try-catch block?
+No

 # 9. How to create a custom exception?
+Create a class that inherits Exception

 # 10. What is a logger?
 Logger levels?
 What log aggregators do you know?
+Log4j
+It allows you to track exceptions that are thrown, and any info that you pass on to it